 Basically, the idea behind it is Candida causes nutritional deficiencies, which in turn cause seborrheic dermatitis and broken skin.
 The nutritional deficiencies are specifically pinned to:

 - Essential fatty acids (omega 3s and 6s).

-The author goes on to state that these nutrients (including the essential fatty acids) are synthesised by the good flora in our digestive tract (which is quite incorrect).
+The author goes on to state that these nutrients (including the essential fatty acids) are synthesized by the good flora in our digestive tract (which is quite incorrect).

 Then the author draws a connection from Candida to Leaky Gut and then over to Seborrheic Dermatitis.
 Which appears to be quite a reasonable and contested idea.

-In my opinion this approach is two narrow and does not take into consideration everyone’s unique situation.
+In my opinion, this approach is too narrow and does not take into consideration everyone’s unique situation.
 The only reason I included it here, is because the original post is quite thorough and I expect many seborrheic dermatitis suffers to come across it believing it is the key.